ibm-cloud-docs/openshift/openshift_app.md

 # Deploying apps in OpenShift clusters
 {: #openshift-apps}

-OpenShift sets up stricter security settings by default than native Kubernetes.
+OpenShift sets up stricter security settings by default than community Kubernetes.
 *   For example, apps that are configured to run as root might fail, with the pods in a `CrashLoopBackOff` status.
 To resolve this issue, you can either modify the default security context constraints or use an image that does not run as root.
 *  For more information, see the OpenShift docs for [Managing Security Context Constraints (SCC) ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_scc.html).